domainic/domainic-attributer/README.md

   argument :name
   argument :price
-  option :description, default: "" option :internal_id do
+  option :description, default: '' option :internal_id do
     private # Won't be included in to_h output end end

-product = Product.new("Widget", 9.99, description: "A fantastic widget")
+product = Product.new('Widget', 9.99, description: 'A fantastic widget')
 product.to_h # => { name: "Widget", price: 9.99, description: "A fantastic widget" }
 ```

 ## Contributing